 As a minimum we would like Earlsfield governors to do the following:

+Keep abreast of current local and national developments in relation to their specific role as a Governor.
+Governors will be provided with updates via our shared communications portal and will have access to governor information sites.
+Governors have a duty to keep abreast of those areas that are relevant to their roles.
 Every governor is given a link area, which they are asked to monitor via termly visits to school.
 Most of the link areas align to the School priorities and will be allocated through the Committee workplans and at Committee meetings.

 To help, you will be given a job description, which outlines the role.